mobiusdumpling/odafim/README.md

 # odafim
 A project for simulating the effect of Surplus Vote Swap on the Israeli election

+This project is open-source.
+You can do whatever you want with it.
+It'd be nice if you give credit, and it'd be nice if you tell me if you do anything cool with it.

 Facebook discussion: https://www.facebook.com/grogish.ratios/posts/356898994518877?pnref=story

 Results of the analysis: